Bauhaus: Centenary

 As the centenary of the founding of Bauhaus, several events, festivals, and exhibitions were held around the world in 2019.
 The international opening festival at the Berlin Academy of the Arts from 16 to 24 January concentrated on "the presentation and production of pieces by contemporary artists, in which the aesthetic issues and experimental configurations of the Bauhaus artists continue to be inspiringly contagious".
-Original Bauhaus, The Centenary Exhibition at the Berlinische Galerie (6 September 2019 to 27 January 2020) presented 1,000 original artefacts from the Bauhaus-Archive's collection and recounted the history behind the objects.
+Original Bauhaus, The Centenary Exhibition, shown at the Berlinische Galerie from 6 September 2019 to 27 January 2020, presented over 1,000 original works from the Bauhaus-Archiv / Museum für Gestaltung.
+The acclaimed exhibition explored the Bauhaus history and enduring legacy through 14 key objects and case studies.
+It was accompanied by a comprehensive marketing campaign that positioned the Bauhaus as a living reference, translating its ideas into contemporary fashion, content, and everyday life, and reaching a wide international audience.
+With more than 130,000 visitors, it became the most successful exhibition in the history of both the Bauhaus-Archiv and the Berlinische Galerie.
 The Bauhaus Museum Dessau also opened in September 2019, operated by the Bauhaus Dessau Foundation and funded by the State of Saxony-Anhalt and the German Federal government.
 It is set to be the permanent home of the second-largest Bauhaus collection at 49,000 objects, while paying homage to its strong influence in the city when the Bauhaus arrived in 1925.

 In 2024, the German far-right party Alternative for Germany (AfD) sought to attack celebrations of the Bauhaus because of their view that the Bauhaus did not follow tradition.
 The Bauhaus was also crushed by the Nazis before World War II, and according to political scientist Jan-Werner Mueller, AfD's condemnation seeks to use it in a culture war of far right-wing provocation.